ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-### Fractionally Represented Non-fungible Token Interface
+### Fractionally Represented Non-Fungible Token Interface

 All ERC-XXXX compliant contracts MUST implement the IERCXXXX and IERC165 interfaces.